eannchen/whos-your-mate/README.md

   <img src="documents/demo.gif" alt="Game Demo">
 </div>

-## Game Features
+## Game Mechanisms

 1. **Authentication**: The game requires a password (set via `API_AUTH`) to access the game data
+2. **Loading Experience**: Custom messages are displayed while the game loads
-2. **Question Generation**: The server randomly selects images from your configured directories
+3. **Question Generation**: The server randomly selects images from your configured directories
-3. **Image Comparison**: Players see two images side by side
-4. **Choice Making**: Players select which image matches the game's criteria
+4. **Image Comparison**: Players see two images side by side and select which image matches the game's criteria
-5. **Loading Experience**: Custom messages are displayed while the game loads
-6. **Celebration**: A random ending image and personalized message are shown upon completion
+5. **Celebration**: A random ending image and personalized message are shown upon completion

 ## Getting Started